Making the Most of your Money at Kew Gardens

 Make sure you have a camera – or more than one! – as taking photos is a fun activity for the kids here too.

-There are four places to eat at Kew Gardens but the cafes can get busy at lunchtime and kids can be impatient.
-It’s best to bring a picnic or at least lots of snacks so you don’t spend the day hearing “I’m hungry” complaints.
+There are five places to eat at Kew Gardens, including a smart Brasserie, but the cafes can get busy at lunchtime and kids can be impatient.
+If the weather’s is decent it’s best to bring a picnic or at least lots of snacks so you don’t spend the day hearing “I’m hungry” complaints.

 Bikes, skateboards and scooters are not allowed in Kew Gardens.
 There is storage for them at the Victoria Gate but it’s best to just leave them at home.
 The same goes for footballs and frisbees as sports are not allowed.
 Running around happily is encouraged.